teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <li><a href="#trackball-control-not-copyrightable-golden-tee-golf-2005">Trackball Control Not Copyrightable: Golden Tee Golf (2005)</a></li>
 </ul>
 </li>
-<li><a href="#interlude-early-video-game-cases-gave-designers-more-leeway-to-copy-because-primitive-technology-limited-their-design-options">Interlude: Early Video Game Cases Gave Designers More Leeway to Copy Because Primitive Technology Limited their Design Options.</a></li>
 <li><a href="#recent-video-game-copying-cases">Recent Video Game Copying Cases</a><ul>
 <li><a href="#games-can-infringe-movies-but-dead-rising-didnt-2008">Games Can Infringe Movies, But Dead Rising Didn't (2008)</a></li>
 <li><a href="#tetris-infringed-by-mino-2012">Tetris Infringed by Mino (2012)</a></li>